One-Shot Coordination of First and Last Mode Transportation: Introduction

 \subsubsection{Contributions}

 In this paper, we consider the first-mode or \emph{feed-in} problem and the last-mode or \emph{feed-out} problem, wherein all the demand has a common destination and origin, respectively.
-In particular, we take a macroscopic approach and pose a network flow problem.
-Given feeder vehicle supply and customer demand volumes at the nodes of a network, we pose the problem of maximizing the operator's profits by pricing and coordinated routing of the feeder vehicles for transporting the demand to the destination(s) in a fixed time window.
+The following are the main contributions of this paper. \begin{itemize} \item \emph{Model:} We present a macroscopic network flow model for the one-shot feed-in and feed-out problems.
+We call it ``one-shot'' since there is a single hard time window within which the transportation has to occur.
+Given the demand and supply configuration on a network, the optimization problem determines optimal routing of the vehicles and servicing of the demand.
+We also consider the combined problem of optimal supply location and routing.
+The proposed model includes both maximization of monetary profit and maximization of serviced demand or social welfare as special cases, depending on the choice of the parameters.